Searching for BSM Physics in Yukawa Couplings and Flavour Symmetries: Bounds from Flavour Changing Processes

 The bounds in the upper part of the table are independent from the FN charge assignment, because for the corresponding $\hat y$ combinations it is possible to re-express the specific FN charge dependence in terms of quark masses.
 This does not occurs for the bounds in the lower part of the table for which the charges in Tab.~\ref{tab:FNscen} have been taken.
-As can be seen, for most of the combinations of effective Yukawas, the values of the scale $\Lambda_q$ following from the experimental limits on their absolute values are very similar to the collider value $\Lambda_q=0.6$ TeV.
+As can be seen, for most of the combinations of effective Yukawas, the values of the scale $\Lambda_q$ following from the experimental limits on their absolute values are very similar to the collider value $\Lambda_q=0.8$ TeV.
 The exceptions are $\hat{y}^2_{uc}$, $\hat{y}^2_{bs}$, $\hat{y}^2_{bd}$ which give \be \Lambda_q\gtrsim1\TeV\,, \ee still very close to the collider limits.
 This is the effect of the underlying flavour symmetry.

-Concerning the imaginary parts of the effective Yukawa combinations and assuming maximal phases $\sin\theta=1$ (but still $\sin\theta_{u,33}=0$), the obtained bounds on several of $\Lambda_q$'s are in a couple of TeV range.
+Concerning the imaginary parts of the effective Yukawa combinations and assuming maximal phases $\sin\theta=1$, the obtained bounds on several of $\Lambda_q$'s are in a couple of TeV range.
 The stronger one reads \be \Lambda_q\gtrsim3\TeV\qquad\qquad (\Im(\hat{y}_{ds}\hat{y}^*_{ds}) \text{ from $K^0$ meson oscillation}). \ee These values are different quantitatively from the one extract from colliders data, but are still orders of magnitude below the values of $\Lambda_q$ obtained when Wilson coefficients are not controlled by a flavour symmetry.
+It is interesting to notice that neither the collider nor the flavour data are competitive with those from the electron EDM, from which we can extract the strongest bounds, see Tab.~\ref{tab:SummaryBounds}.
+If all the phases are maximal, including $\theta_{u,33}$, then $\Lambda_q\gtrsim7.4\TeV$.
+On the other hand, if for any reason $\sin\theta_{u,33}=0$ while the non-diagonal couplings have maximal CP violating phases, then the EDM bounds would not apply and flavour data would provide the strongest bounds, reported in the last column of Tab~\ref{tab:QboundsFinal}.

 In Tab.~\ref{tab:boundsFinal}, we discuss leptons: the last three columns correspond to the three leptonic FN models.
 The limits in the upper part of the table are independent from the FN charges and the bounds are in common to all the models: also in this case, it is possible to express the FN charge dependence on the corresponding effective Yukawa combinations in terms of lepton masses.
 This is not the case for the bounds in the lower part of the table.